SequentMicrosystems/ioplus-rpi/OpenPLC.md

             val = 10000
         libioplus.setDacV(0, i+1, val/1000.0)
  ```
+In the main loop, the only thing you might whant to do is to adjust the PSM cycle time.

-Now you can access relays, optocoupled digital inputs, voltage in and voltage outputs thru PLC variables, below you see screen capture with monitoring our variables:
+Now you can access relays, optocoupled digital inputs, the voltage in and voltage outputs thru PLC variables, below you see screen capture with monitoring our variables:

 ![ioplus-rpi](res/Monitoring.jpg)